Des Grèves Vacation Camp: Activities and services offered

 In winter, the camp offers access to the Parc régional des Grèves (English: Des Grèves Regional Park), for sporting activities such as cross-country skiing, snowshoeing, sliding, walking, a mini farm and an ice rink.
 The camp also offers tube sliding with sliding corridors.

-The camp management decreed in March 2020 the suspension of camp activities for an indefinite period, following the imposition of health measures by the government of Quebec as part of the fight against the global pandemic of Coronavirus Covid-19.
+The camp management decreed in March 2020 the suspension of camp activities for an indefinite period, following the imposition of health measures by the government of Quebec as part of the fight against the global pandemic of Coronavirus COVID-19.
 Consequently, the summer 2020 program only included day camps, in addition to municipal programs, in particular a camp for 4-year-olds, a camp specializing in sailing and, alternately, a natural science camp, survival in the forest. and life-size.
 In addition, the musical camps of the Chasse-galerie and the end of summer camps have been back.

 Customers

 In 1925, the number of small settlers rose to 693, divided into two contingents: that of July and that of August.

 For the summer of 1929, the colony had 935 registrations and 72,000 meals served.
 It maintains seven holiday camps with thirteen vast buildings.

 In 1936, the Camp des Grèves welcomed 2,000 boys for its outdoor activities.
 This holiday camp was then financially supported by the "Fédération des Œuvres de Charité Canadiennes-Françaises" (Federation of French Canadian Charities), which held a fundraising campaign every spring.

 Before leaving for the colony, each "settler" was weighed at the École Normale Jacques Cartier, and upon his return; The objective was to assess the colon's weight gain during his stay at the colony, which was considered a guarantee of physical health at the time.
 At the time, from Longueuil, the train was the most convenient means of transport for settlers (campers) and staff, calling for a stop at Cap de la Victoire.

 The Colonie de Vacances des Grèves was reserved for boys, at least until 1956.
 Since the summer of 1967, the Colonie des Grèves has welcomed 900 children (boys and girls) per day at the summer day camp.
 They are transported daily by bus.
 This day camp was then reserved for children from low-income families living in parishes located near the Jacques-Cartier, Victoria, Champlain and Tunnel H.-Lafontaine bridges.
 This summer program was then subsidized by the Federation of French-Canadian Charities.

 Throughout its history, this summer camp has been especially dedicated to children from underprivileged backgrounds in the Montreal region.
-From 1995-2000, the colony opened to residents of the Sorel - Contrecoeur region.
+From 1995 to 2000, the colony opened to residents of the Sorel - Contrecoeur region.

 Since at least 1995, the colony has been organizing an open house every spring to publicize the staff, the site, the equipment, the type of accommodation and the activity areas of the camp.